In energy debt? Grants could help you pay

 Bill disputes are also not eligible for consideration: in this case, the energy supplier or, if the case with them reaches a deadlock, the energy ombudsman has to resolve the issue.

-Unsuccessful applicants can reapply after six months, or sooner if their circumstances change, in most cases; E.on ask that even those whose circumstances change must wait three months between applications.
+The timeframe in which unsuccessful applicants can reapply varies according to the specific trust.
+Most advise to reapply after six months, or sooner if there's a change in circumstances; yet E.on ask that even those whose circumstances change wait three months between applications.

 Anyone who has been successful but needs further help can reapply after two years to most schemes.
 However South East Water and Anglian Water don't allow successful applicants to apply again.